 Watch this video to learn more about how to set up and use a chart block, or read on for further information.

 When you first install a chart block, it'll automatically open the new block's settings page.
 From the settings, you can select the desired table and view you wish to visualize.

-Next, you can pick which of the three chart types you want to use: bar, line, or scatter.
+Next, you can pick which of the chart types you want to use: bar, line, scatter, pie, or donut.
 Here's some general tips on how to pick the correct chart.

 - Bar charts are generally used to compare specific X-axis values, like the number of assignments each collaborator has in a project management base.

 - Line charts are most often used to track changes over time, but they can also be used for when there is some other sequence, like stages in a pipeline.

 - Scatter plots are most useful for showing how much one variable is affected by another variable.